Written by Mal Webb

 There's a buzz, it's electric.
 There's a hum all around

-It's the power. literally, it's the sound of the AC frequency
+It's the power.
+Literally!
+It's the sound of the AC frequency

-The alternating current electricity transmitting from the power
+The alternating current electricity transmitting from the power station

 Setting up a vibration and thus the emanation of